-Each BitBox comes as a one-piece design as it does not need any batteries or connecting cables as is synonymous with most hardware wallets.
+Each BitBox wallet comes as a one-piece design as it does not need any batteries or connecting cables as it is synonymous with most hardware wallets.
 Its native software client ensures that you do not run through the security risks of using browser-based add-ons.

 BitBox also stands out with its plausibility deniability feature.
 This is where you have to enter a different password before you get access to a hidden wallet.
 Hidden wallets are used to create an extra layer of security for your funds.
 In case a hacker manages to get access to your main wallet, they will not get access to your hidden wallets since this needs a different password.
 This gives you an upper hand in terms of increasing the security aspect of your wallet.

-The device itself has a durable case build filled with epoxy, the same material found in bulletproof glass thus assuring the physical durability of your BitBox.
+BitBox device itself has a durable case build filled with epoxy, the same material found in bulletproof glass thus assuring the physical durability of your BitBox.

 How does a BitBox keep my cryptocurrency safe?

 As a hardware wallet, BitBox makes sure your private key is stored offline.
 In addition to this, each device has a range of extra security features, including: